Jbirch-Git/Jbirch-Homelab/Security/Zero-Trust/Zero-Trust Identity-Device.md

 ![Private-Network](Images/Private-Network.png)

-(Note) You would select Self-Hosted for a service that you have a Public DNS record pointing too that can be reached without the WARP client.
-Like browser access for a contractor.

-Configure the name in this case we will do access into the firewall.
+Configure the name, in this case we will do access into the firewall.

 Configure the Private IP or Hostname and port that its reachable by and configure the policy.